Detention Center Bureau

 William G. Truesdale Adult Detention Center

 Completed in 1987 at a cost of $15 million, the William G. Truesdale Adult Detention Center houses all individuals committed by the courts to the Sheriff’s custody.
 The facility also houses a number of federal prisoners through contract with the U.S. Marshals Service Housing of federal prisoners in Alexandria facilitates the processing of defendants through the U.S. Federal Courthouse located nearby.
-The Detention Center housed an average of 352 inmates in 2019.
+The Detention Center housed a daily average of 293 inmates in 2022, down from 352 inmates in 2019 with the decrease likely due to the pandemic.
 Of those, roughly two-thirds were housed for state and local charges.

 The Detention Center operates under a style of management style and architectural design that facilitates increased staff and inmate contact and works to reduce tension and improve security within the correctional setting.
 Nearly three decades later, Alexandria's Detention Center has proven itself a model corrections facility that has earned national recognition for excellence in its staff and facility operations.
 The Detention Center strives to provide the highest quality in service and has been accredited by the American Correctional Association (ACA) since 1989 and the National Commission on Correctional Health Care (NCCHC) since 1991.